StackmateNetwork/stackmate.in/content/storage/_index.md

 This new multi-sig wallet will generate its own set of addresses into which you can receive funds.

-Moving these funds will require both one to sign and pass over to the next, a `psbt` to finalize and broadbast to the network.
+This allows you to create multiple wallets from a single hardware signer, each with different spending conditions involving other bitcoiners.

 ```
-ApnaBitcoin pairs best with ColdCard or Trezor.
+The mobile wallet pairs best with ColdCard or Trezor.
 ```
-This allows you to create multiple wallets from a single hardware signer, each with different spending conditions involving other bitcoiners.
+Moving these funds will require an initiating party to sign and pass over to the next, a `psbt` to finalize and broadbast to the network.

 Our servers only require your public keys to help you manage your account.
 You and your chosen signatories' are the sole custodians of the coin.